 Preparing meals rich in raw plant foods every day isn’t boring.
 There are SO many beautiful colours and textures to choose from; each plate is like a blank canvas ready for you to create a work of art—slow down, turn off your phone, crank the tunes and get into the flow!

 My typical breakfast is a green smoothie, with spinach, kale, ginger, turmeric, blueberries, banana and a revolving list of other ingredients.
 It’s a great way to take in lots of nutrients.
 If I’m still hungry or have a big workout planned, I’ll also have few handfuls of nuts or make a breakfast bowl with nuts, seeds, quinoa, coconut milk and berries.
 I drink coffee, but limit my intake to one cup in the morning with some Soy or Almond milk.

 Throughout the day, I snack on raw organic nuts or fruit.
-I often eat two small apples or other fruit such as blueberries or banana, 2–3 small handfuls of almonds or walnuts and maybe a spoonful of almond butter, 1/2 an avocado, some cacao nibs, pumpkin seeds or gluten-free Zesty Life Granola.
+I often eat a few apples or other fruit such as blueberries, oranges, grapefruit or banana, 2–3 handfuls of almonds or walnuts and maybe a spoonful of almond butter, 1/2 an avocado, some cacao nibs, pumpkin seeds or gluten-free Zesty Life Granola.

-If I’m not drinking plain water, I’ve usually got a herbal tea on the go such as turmeric, licorice root, chamomile or green.
+If I’m not drinking a big jar of water, I’ve usually got a herbal tea on the go such as green, turmeric, licorice root, or chamomile.
 If I’m dehydrated I get tired, especially between workouts, so being mindful of sipping fluids during the day is very important.